akf0676/packet-react/Chapter_02/README.md

 ## Namespacing
-React allows creating components that are namespaced under a parent component so that they don't interfere with other components or global functions.
+React allows creating components that are namespaced under a parent component so that they don't interfere with other components or global functions. by using '''this.props.children.'''

+React, by default, captures all the child nodes between open and close tags of a component in an array and adds it to the props of that component as this.props.children.
+So we can render it using {this.props. children}.
+We will get all Headings and Rows as this.props.children in the RecentChangesTable component.
+The output is the same as before, when we used the <table> tag directly

+## Spread Attributes
+Passing probs one by one could become cumbersome.
+As APIs etc change it will be dificult to keep track of the structure of the incoming data and pass it accordingly in the props.
+We can solve this using the *spread* attributes.

+'''
+   var props = { headings: headings, changeSets: data, timestamps: timestamps };
+   ReactDOM.render(<App {...props } />,
+                        document.getElementById('container'));
+'''

+All the properties of object are passed as props to the App component.
+The order of the attributes is important though.
+Newer attributes override previous ones.